open-taggy/.github/profile/README.md

 Proprietary systems are often expensive and questionable in terms of data protection

-## 🎯 taggy is here to give you an
+## 🎯 taggy is here to give you
-open, easy-to-start-with, easy-to-integrate and quite powerful frontend module to fit your tagging needs.
+an open, easy-to-start-with, easy-to-integrate and quite powerful frontend module to fit your tagging needs.

+Just define some trigger words or put in your existing glossar and start to tag your content.

 ## 💡 Examples
 ### Website User Form